arshit09/Ezzz/README.md

 $ python ezzz.py
   ```

-How It Works
+# How It Works
--Uses msfvenom to create paylaods/backdoors.
+- Uses **msfvenom** to create paylaods/backdoors.

-Operating System Recommended:
+# Operating System Recommended
 - Kali 2017.1 and above

-Features
+# Features
-Ezzz tool allows to create payloads/backdoors without requirements of writting any commands.
+- **Ezzz** tool allows to create payloads/backdoors without requirements of writting any commands.

-Bugs and Improvements?
+# Bugs and Improvements?
-For any bug reporting or improvements, please submit an issue here.
+- For any bug reporting or improvements, please submit an issue here.